shauninman/MinUI/README.md

 > POWER.
 Once asleep the device can safely
 > be powered off manually with the switch.

-## Developers

-I am not soliciting source contributions.
-Please feel free to fork or learn from any of my repos but I don't have time to manage a community or be managed by one.
-Thanks for understanding.

 ## Legacy versions

 The original Trimui Model S version of MinUI has been archived [here](https://github.com/shauninman/MinUI-Legacy-Trimui-Model-S).